dividing line

 So, this is the context you should bear in mind while listening to these stories.
 The science may not have been as sophisticated as it is today, and you may be tempted to pass these stories off as 'corn' or 'camp', but these stories reflect the times in which they were written, and enthusiasm for the future was just as strong then as it is now.

-Sources used to create my own log and double-check titles, dates and cast members: Digital Deli Too, RadioGOLDINdex, Nightkey's OTR Errors, IMDB, On the Air: The Encyclopedia of Old Time Radio (John Dunning), and Billboard magazine.
-The Lost episodes listed below, and their plots, were taken from the 2000 Plus log at the Digital Deli Too.
+Sources used to create my own log and double-check titles, dates and cast members: Digital Deli Too, RadioGOLDINdex, Nightkey's OTR Errors, IMDB, OTRR Maintained Set at archive.org, On the Air: The Encyclopedia of Old Time Radio (John Dunning), and Billboard magazine.
+The Lost episodes listed below, and their plots, were taken from Digital Deli Too or OTRR, as noted.

 Webmaster Recommends: